-- 1. If you are notified of potentially hazardous release or accident, notify the Superintendent immediately. - 2.
-Render first aid as necessary. - 3.
-Establish a Command Post and implement the Incident Command System. - 4.
-The decision to evacuate the site will be made by the Superintendent based on the recommendations of the principal and/or by competent civil authority. - 5.
+- 1. If you are notified of potentially hazardous release or accident, notify the District/Superintendent immediately. - 2.
+Until ordered to evacuate, a "shelter-in-place strategy" will be employed and do the following: - A) Direct all students and staff to be on a lockdown until further notice. - B) Direct all heating and ventilation systems to be shut down. - C) Direct that all windows be closed. - 3.
+Render first aid as necessary. - 4.
+Establish an indoor Command Post and implement the Incident Command System. - 5.
+The decision to evacuate the site will be made by the Superintendent based on the recommendations of the principal and/or by competent civil authority. - 6.
 If an evacuation order is imminent, move students and staff to a designated evacuation/shelter area.
-If evacuation is not imminent, students and staff should remain in classrooms or in assigned areas. - 6.
-Until ordered to evacuate, assume that a "shelter-in-place strategy" will be employed and do the following: - A) Direct all students and staff to remain indoors. - B) Direct all heating and ventilation systems to be shut down. - C) Direct that all windows be closed.
+If evacuation is not imminent, students and staff should remain in classrooms or in assigned areas.

-Bomb Threat/ Threat Of violence
+Bomb Threat/Threat Of violence

-- 1. The receiving person should attempt to keep the caller on the line and complete the form entitled "Bomb Threat Report." - 2.
+- 1. The receiving person should attempt to keep the caller on the line and complete the form entitled "Bomb Threat Report."
+If necessary, another identified person will be responsible for calling 911. - 2.
 Contact the Sheriff's Department and the District Office. - 3.
 Establish a command post. - 4.
-If appropriate, send staff a written message to search their own classroom. - 5.
-If deemed necessary, evacuate.
+If appropriate, send staff a written message to search their own classroom.

+- 5. If deemed necessary, evacuate.
 Determine if you will evacuate prior to conducting a search. - 6.
-DO NOT use radios or cellular telephones.

-- 7. An organized search of the campus should be conducted under the direction of the principal or law enforcement agencies. - 8.
+DO NOT use radios or cellular telephones. - 7.
+An organized search of the campus should be conducted under the direction of the principal or law enforcement agencies. - 8.
 Activate the Incident Command System; Hazard Control Unit. - 9.
 In the event that a suspicious object is located, all personnel should be kept clear of the area until law enforcement agencies have evaluated the conditions. - 10.Return to your normal routine only when the principal and the law enforcement agencies are confident that any threat has passed.